Vaccines — What You Need to Know

 The Beat the Virus social media tiles provide public health messaging on COVID-19 to share on Facebook, Twitter, and Instagram, all in a package that’s easy to use.
 Visit the website here.

 Resources to Boost Vaccine Confidence in Communities of Color

 When discussing vaccine hesitancy, it is critical to acknowledge the historical trauma and experiences of systemic racism that have contributed to a lack of trust in health care systems among communities of color.
 To address these concerns, more health care professionals of color need to be leading efforts to distribute vaccines, administer doses, and deliver trusted messages.
 The following resources explore the historical inequities contributing to vaccine hesitancy today and provide strategies to overcome these concerns:

 Vaccinations by Race/Ethnicity Reports – Kaiser Family Foundation

 The Kaiser Family Foundation provides analysis and data visualization of COVID-19 vaccinations by race and ethnicity.
 The data provide insights into who is and who is not getting immunized in the United States.
 Visit the website here.

 Questions and Answers about COVID-19 Vaccines – Emory Healthcare

-Emory Healthcare has created videos that answer the most common questions being asked about the COVID-19 vaccines with messages delivered by physicians who represent racial and ethnic minorities.
+Emory Healthcare has created videos that answer the most common questions being asked about the COVID-19 vaccines with messages delivered by physicians of color.
 Visit the website here.